 As the holidays approach, talk to your orthodontist about any specific questions you have about foods you expect will be served during the holidays.
 Your orthodontist is an expert on the best and worst holiday foods for braces and will be happy to help you figure out how to keep your braces safe while still enjoying the traditions and festivities of the holidays.

-Call our Knoxville or Alcoa dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Knoxville, Alcoa/Maryville, TN, dental office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.